-At Rubislaw Park, we are proud to offer comprehensive dementia care to our residents living with dementia.
+At Rubislaw Park, we are proud to offer comprehensive dementia care for older adults living with dementia.

 Reliving past memories is nostalgic for anyone, especially as we grow older.
 Remembering the past doesn’t have to be a sad experience, it’s about celebrating life by remembering all you have achieved.